containers/quadlet/docs/Fileformat.md

    because the generated service file will never try to download images.

+* `ContainerName=`

+   The (optional) name of the podman container.
+If this is not specified, the default value of `systemd-%N` will be used, which is the same as the service name but with a `systemd-` prefix to avoid conflicts with user-managed containers.

 * `Environment=`

   Set an environment variable in the container.
 This uses the same